If you would like to know

 International Pediatric Surgeons not eligible for Specialty Fellowship in the AAP who reside outside the

-the United States, Canada, and Puerto Rico.
+borders of the United States, Canada, and Puerto Rico.

 Trainees in Pediatric Surgery who are (1) currently enrolled in an ACGME residency review committee in

-approved residence in pediatric surgery or (2) have finished an ACGME residency training program in
+surgery approved residence in pediatric surgery or (2) have finished an ACGME residency training program in

-surgery within the last five years that is approved by ACGME residency review committee in surgery,
+pediatric surgery within the last five years that is approved by ACGME residency review committee in surgery,

-not yet attained a certificate of special qualification in pediatric surgery and (3) devote 50% or
+but who have not yet attained a certificate of special qualification in pediatric surgery and (3) devote 50% or

-operative practice exclusive of minor surgical procedures to the care of pediatric patients.
+more of current operative practice exclusive of minor surgical procedures to the care of pediatric patients.